Skip to main content

 The estrobolome, a specific collection of gut bacteria, profoundly influences the body’s estrogen levels through enzymatic actions.

 Consider your body as a sophisticated messaging service, where hormones represent vital communiqués.
 Estrogen, once its message is delivered, undergoes a process of deactivation in the liver, much like shredding a confidential document after it has been read.
-This deactivated form is then destined for removal. intervenes at this critical juncture.
+This deactivated form is then destined for removal.
+The estrobolome intervenes at this critical juncture.

 Beta-glucuronidase, produced by certain gut bacteria, acts as a biological “un-shredder,” cleaving off the glucuronic acid molecule from the conjugated estrogen.
 This enzymatic action reactivates the estrogen, allowing it to re-enter circulation and continue exerting its biological effects.
 This process, known as enterohepatic recirculation, can significantly impact the overall estrogenic load within the system.